 Strengths: Protector, sensual and caring mother figure.

 Weaknesses: Chameleon like and fierce when threatened.

-Presented as a lion headed or cat headed woman often carrying an ankh or papyrus wand.
+She carryied an ankh, representing the breath of life and papyrus wand symbolizing Lower Egypt.
 She is associated with the all seeing eye (the utchat) and a rattle (the sistrum).

 Sacred Animals: Lions and domestic cats.

 Festivals: Her festival was known as the Bubastis was held in May.
 According to Herodotus, her festivals were licentious and popular affairs celebrated with music, dancing, drinking.
 No wonder she is considered the Goddess of Pleasure.

 Temples: Her main cult and temple was centred around the ancient city of Per-Bast.
 It was here that the remains of over 300 000 cats mummies were discovered.
 The city was later renamed Bubastis and even today it is Known as Tell-Basta.

 Although her cult was centred in Bubastis, She was worshipped in temples and households throughout the whole of the lower Nile region.